Reducing Cost-to-Serve

 A simple solution: Info banners

 I proposed that when pre-auth information is needed, it should appear above the booking summary details.
-This approach keeps the solution consistent across screens, captures user attention effectively, and does not interfere with existing designs.
+This approach keeps the solution consistent across screens, captures user attention effectively, and did not interfere with any their existing experience.

 FINAL DESIGN